Our Approach

 the impact of climate change

-In 2022, we reduced scope 1 and 2 greenhouse gas emissions by approximately 26% (compared to 2019 base year).
+In 2023, we surpassed this goal for scope 1 and 2 greenhouse gas emissions with a 28% reduction (compared to 2019 base year).
 Our emissions reductions targets were approved by the Science Based Target initiative, and we are one of the first agricultural producers to have our targets approved.

 Protecting our water to protect our planet